hunyadi/md2conf/README.md

 ### Publishing images

 Local images referenced in a Markdown file are automatically published to Confluence as attachments to the page.

+* Relative paths (e.g. `path/to/image.png` or `../to/image.png`) resolve to absolute paths w.r.t. the Markdown document location.
+* Absolute paths (e.g. `/path/to/image.png`) are interpreted w.r.t. to the synchronization root (typically the shell current directory).

+As a security measure, resolved paths can only reference files that are in the directory hierarchy of the synchronization root; you can't use `..` to leave the top-level directory of the synchronization root.

 Unfortunately, Confluence struggles with SVG images, e.g. they may only show in *edit* mode, display in a wrong size or text labels in the image may be truncated.
 (This seems to be a known issue in Confluence.)
 In order to mitigate the issue, whenever *md2conf* encounters a reference to an SVG image in a Markdown file, it checks whether a corresponding PNG image also exists in the same directory, and if a PNG image is found, it is published instead.